How to Establish Texas Domicile as an Expat

 - Secure a Texas residential address

-- Visit Texas to get your driver's license
+- Visit Texas (1 to 3 nights) to get your driver license

 - Update all financial accounts

-This is the easiest path because you can handle everything in person.
+This is the easiest path because you can handle the address, lease, and utility setup before the trip and finish everything else in person.

 If You're Already Living Abroad

-If you're currently an expat and want to establish Texas domicile, you'll need to make a trip to Texas (or do it during a home visit):
+If you are currently an expat and want to establish Texas domicile, you will need to make a trip to Texas (or use a planned home visit):

 Step 1: Secure a Texas Residential Address